 assists with information processing

-Professionals who understand these strengths and limitations are better positioned to integrate AI into their work in a useful way.
+Professionals who understand both the strengths and limitations are generally better positioned to integrate AI into their work effectively.

 Artificial intelligence is already improving productivity in many types of work, especially tasks involving language, research, and information processing.

-At the same time, AI still depends heavily on human judgment, expertise, and oversight.
+At the same time, AI still depends heavily on human judgment, expertise, accountability, and oversight.

-For most professionals, the opportunity is not replacing human work but using AI to accelerate parts of the workflow while keeping responsibility for the final outcome.
+For most professionals, the opportunity is not replacing human work but using AI to accelerate portions of the workflow while maintaining responsibility for the final outcome.

-Understanding what AI can and cannot do today helps professionals use these tools more effectively as the workplace continues to evolve.
+Understanding what AI can and cannot do helps professionals use these tools more effectively as workplaces continue to evolve.